 Note: We've also used Position Tags to tag opened positions as 'high ivr iron condor' which might help you organize your positions if you're trading iron condors across other bots.
 With tags you can sort and filter positions by tag so you can see which positions were entered under what conditions.

-For this particular bot sample, we are using one monitor automation to loop through any iron condor positions inside the bot.
-This means you can use this monitor automation inside other bots as well that also have iron condor positions and it would only manage those iron condors.
+For this particular bot sample, we are using one monitor automation to loop through any iron condor positions inside the bot and managed challenged positions.
+Because we can use Exit Options when opening a position to watch for profit taking faster, we can use this one monitor automation to watch for more unique situations to close.
+This means you can use this monitor automation inside other bots as well that also have iron condor positions, and it would only manage those iron condors.
 As always, this is just one of a million ways to use bots and automations but we always want to give you more ideas to spark creativity.

 These sample templates are just a starting point for bot building.
-Post your own modified/edited version(s) of this bot template in the Community to help crowdsource new ideas for your fellow traders!
+Post your own modified/edited version(s) of this bot template in the comments below or publicly in the Community to help crowdsource new ideas for your fellow traders.